Vollinger0/esm/development.md

 - [ ] implement allowMultpleServerInstances switch?
 Once enabled, do not check for instances of the game before starting, do not start if startmode is set to direct, etc.
 - [+] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.
 - [ ] provide tool to fix item icons as good as possible in EWA, current process:
    1. open item list in eah, CTRL+A, CTRL+C and copy into text file?
-Or find out how the item list in epf was created
+Or find out how the item list file in epf got created
    1. read itemid, itemname, devicename from that eah list
    1. find block by matching devicename with blocktype
    1. find customicon name